konflux-ci/architecture/architecture/multi-platform-controller.md

 This section explains what is needed to configure an IBM Cloud Account.
 Power PC and System Z are both very different and have different configuration, so these are divided into different sections.

-### Configure the Workspace

-#### Power PC

-This section describes the steps involved to setup a workspace, add SSH keys, and creating a boot image from a VM snapshot.

-1. Select 'Power Systems For Virtual Server' service from the catalogue.
-2. Click 'Create Workspace' then fill in your workspace details, and create the workspace.
-3. Select the resulting workspace from the list, all further actions are done in the context of this workspace.
-4. Prepare a new SSH key using `ssh-keygen`.
-Do not use a personal SSH key
-5. Select SSH Keys from the menu on the left, click 'Create SSH Key', and upload an SSH Public Key.
-6. Select 'virtual server instances' on the left, and click 'create instance'.
-7. Start a virtual server using the RHEL image you want to use as the base.
-This machine is temporary, it does not require much processing or memory, so the values you select here do not matter.
-Be sure to enable public network access so you can connect to it.
-8. Connect to your new virtual server over SSH, entitle it and install podman.
-9. Select your virtual server from the virtual server list, then under 'VM Actions' in the top right select 'capture and export'.
-Save the result to the image catalogue with whatever name you want.
-10. Terminate your temporary virtual machine.

-#### System Z

-1. Select 'Object Storage' from the service catalogue.
-2. Create a new free tier account, and then upload a System Z compatible RHEL boot image into a bucket of your choosing.
-Note that uploading directly won't work as the image is too big, you will need to install their tool for large uploads.
-3. Select 'Virtual server for VPC' from the service catalogue.
-4. Select 'Images' from the left hand menu and click 'Create', enter a name for the image, select the source as being from 'Cloud Object Storage', then select the image you just uploaded.
-Select RHEL as the image type and create it.
-5. Select 'SSH Keys' from the left hand menu, click create, and create a new SSH key to connect to the instance.
-6. Select 'Virtual Server Instances' from the left hand menu.
-7. Click 'Create', select IBM Z, pick the boot image you just created, and create a new temporary instance.
-8. Select the instance you just created from the list, and assign it a new public IP
-9. Connect to your new virtual server over SSH, entitle it and install podman.
-10. Using the console stop the virtual server, then select create image from the action menu.
-Assign your new boot image a name.
-11. The virtual machine can now be deleted.

 ### Pool based config

-Pool based configuration is handled by simply starting virtual machines using the boot images selected above.
+Pool based configuration is handled by simply starting virtual machines using the boot images selected.
 You must also select/create appropriate SSH Keys for the instances (i.e. don't use a personal key).
 Once these are up and running they can be added to the `host-config` ConfigMap as per the example above.
 The SSH keys much be added to the vault and deployed to the namespace using external secrets.

 ### Dynamic Config